Holkham Hall Christmas Candlelight Tour Review

 What is Holkham Hall by Candlelight?

 Holkham Hall by Candlelight is your chance to go inside this historic house and see it all decked out for Christmas.
-Guided tours will take you through Holkham Hall, one of the best stately homes to visit in Norfolk, to show you the holiday decorations.
+Guided and self-guided tours take you through Holkham Hall, one of the best stately homes to visit in Norfolk, to show you the holiday decorations.

 I should mention these are not your average Christmas decorations.
 Lady Leicester and Christmas-connoisseur Catherine Zoll spend almost the entire year planning everything.